Staged homes sell 73% faster

-Don't shrug this off.
+Don’t shrug this off.
 Home staging is an investment in the sale of your home.
-It's not uncommon for a several hundred dollar investment to yield a several thousand dollar return.
+It’s not uncommon for a several hundred dollar investments to yield a several thousand dollar returns.

 Plus, if staging helps your home to present better online, it will be worth every penny you pay.
 You can’t sell your home, after all, if nobody comes to see it.
 This is true no matter what your home’s asking price.